pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 - The RP2040 system runs on a pair of 3.7V 18650 batteries outputting 7.4V for the IMU, N20 motor, servo and 1D-LiDARs.
 - The Raspberry Pi uses a pair of 3.6V 21700 batteries with a UPS Hat for power
+- This way both the sets of batteries can be neatly fit in the spaces in the model at the base and below the RPi.

 ### Sensors